Mt. Lemmon is the most popular bicycle climb in the US.

 Breakfast: Our morning fare . . .
 Got us up Mt.
 Lemmon AND back!

 (That is, with a slight detour to the Cookie Cabin in Summerhaven . . .)

 Map: A pin for every visitor since Beth and her late husband started the Inn.

 I didn’t count, but that sure seems like a lot of pins.

-And, you’re not far from Spring Training . . .
+And, to top it all off, you’re not far from Spring Training . . .